robertomanfreda/sproxy/README.md

 Sproxy provides different features to enable some extras.

 Available features:
-- FEATURE TLS
+- **FEATURE TLS**
   - With this feature you will be able to set up TLS.
 Sproxy starts on port 8080 by default but enabling TLS it will start on port 8443.
-    You can also set up the http to https redirection, just assigning `true` to the `http-to-https` property in the configuration file.
+    You can also set up *<u>the http to https redirection</u>, just assigning `true` to the `http-to-https` property in the configuration file.
     Supported keystore (how to create a keystore is out of scope but search on google, you will find how to do it) types
     are:
       - PKCS12
       - JKS

+###### *<u>http to https redirection</u>:
+**The http to https redirection will redirect ALWAYS using ONLY the GET http verb.**
+F.I. if you try to call Sproxy using the POST verb you'll notice a correct redirection but as result the proxied method will be ALWAYS a GET (the proxied server will receive a GET request).
+**Why?**
+Essentially because if you are making a redirection from http to https using POST or another verb you are sending sensitive data through an insecure channel, so it just doesn't make sense to do that.
+This would be a vulnerability.
+This is not an invention, it is a guideline!
+So if you are using redirection you will be forced to give the https url to the clients, for verbs != GET, in order to establish the connection on a secure channel.

 ---
 ###### Sproxy mods
 With Sproxy is also possible using "mods".

 Available mods:
-- MOD HEADERS
+- **MOD HEADERS**
     - Thanks to this mod it is possible to modify both request and response headers.
-- MOD URL
+- **MOD URL**
     - This mod permits to define a whitelist and a blacklist to grant or deny the destination urls that Sproxy will be able to reach.
-- MOD SECURITY
+- **MOD SECURITY**
     - This mod is still not available... interesting features about session management and authentication will be added.
-- MOD WAF
+- **MOD WAF**
     - Through this mode Sproxy is able to enable the Spring's built-in StrictHttpFirewall.

 ---